 During the mid-1980s, Louis "LJ" Blaiotta, Jr. joined the company and both Columbia principals were key to the development of industry standards in safety.
 Consistently at the cutting edge on issues of safety, Columbia was issued Underwriters Laboratories (UL) label procedures for drywall entrances early on.
 In 1985, Columbia tested its 10' high drywall entrance assembly at UL's Northbrook, IL facilities and was issued a new expanded label procedure.
 In December 1989, Columbia filed and tested a new classified elevator cab procedure in accord with ASME/A17.1 Rule 204.2a, which presently remains a Columbia exclusive: the only UL-classified cab procedure in use.
 This was followed a few years later with the patented InstaFast® cab assembly system featuring a 'bolt-less" wall and ceiling panel construction method, which is much safer than traditional methods.

-Since its beginnings, Columbia Elevator has expanded its manufacturing capacity and capabilities with the 2007 acquisition of a 90,000ft2 facility located in Winfield, Kansas and the relocation of the original Port Chester facility into a 170,000ft2 building in Bridgeport, Connecticut in 2009.
-We also added an additional 12,000ft2 of office space in Miami Lakes, Florida that houses our Sales, Engineering, and Customer Service functions.
+Since its beginnings, Columbia Elevator has expanded its manufacturing capacity and capabilities with the 2007 acquisition of a 100,000 ft2 facility located in Winfield, Kansas and the relocation of the original Port Chester facility into a 35,000 ft2 building in Bridgeport, Connecticut in 2009.
+We also added an office in Miramar, Florida that houses our Sales, Engineering, and Customer Service functions.

-The Bridgeport, CT and Winfield, KS facilities provide a broader geographic reach, allowing Columbia Elevator to serve much of the North American marketplace as well as extend into the Canadian market.
+This partnership brings Columbia Elevator’s nearly 60 years of first-class architectural products and customer service based on Bridgeport, CT and Winfield, KS facilities, together with Fermator’s modern technologies and state-of-the-art automatic elevator door manufacturing facility in Oxford, CT, resulting in a superior complete door system solution and allowing Columbia Elevator to serve much of the North American marketplace as well as extend into the Canadian market.